 Reflection on Luke 20:27-38 ~

 The poem High Flight by John Magee begins with: “Oh, I have slipped the surly bonds of Earth….”
-It ends with: “and touched the face of God.”
-Filled with awe within the silence and sanctity of his flight he understood that while alive on earth we are spiritually children of God.
-Like him we can rise in our own unique way.
-Perhaps you can take a few minutes of silence to contemplate and be with our living God then for the rest of the day let others witness the face of God in you.
+Then ends with: “and touched the face of God.”
+Filled with awe within the silence and sanctity of his flight, he understood that while alive on earth we are spiritually a child of God.
+Like him we can soar above the cacophony in our own unique ways.
+Perhaps you can take a few minutes of silence to contemplate and be with our living God in deep humility and wonder so that others can witness the face of God in you.

 The Question about the Resurrection